 Rinse 1 cup of rice 2-3 times, till water runs clear.
 If you have the time, soak it for 15 minutes, that results in fluffy rice.
 In a microwave safe bowl, add drained rice, 2 cups of water (for 1 cup rice), and all other ingredients, and cook it at “rice” mode.

-Main Pot Add rinsed and drained rice and all other ingredients in the inner pot.
+Main Pot: Add rinsed and drained rice and all other ingredients in the inner pot of the instant pot.
 Close lid.
 Set valve to sealing position.
 Cook on Manual/Pressure Cook for 6 minutes, OR, Rice mode, which defaults to 12 minutes.